AP, IB or A-Levels - Australian International School (AIS)

 Founded in 1968, the IB (or International Baccalaureate) provides high quality and challenging educational programmes at every stage of the child’s academic journey while offering a holistic educational environment.

-IB Singapore schools offer there are different levels of programmes:
+IB schools in Singapore offer different levels of programmes:

-• IB Primary Years Programme (for students from Grades 1 – 5)
+• IB Primary Years Programme (PYP) – for students aged 3-12

 A-Levels at a glance